propelml/propel/README.md

  2. the website, located in `website/`.

 Due to the notebook and documentation, the website is fairly non-trivial.
-It is written in React (actually Preact), but does not use JSX.
+It is written in React (actually Preact).

 When working on the website, it's often nice to run a dev server